peeblesbrandon/peeblesbrandon/README.md

 ## Hi there, I'm Brandon! 👋
-I'm a full-stack Software Engineer based in NYC 👨🏼‍💻
+I'm an engineer based in NYC 👨🏼‍💻

 ### A bit about me:
 - 🔭 I’m open to roles in Software/Data/Analyics Engineering